Royal Mail strikesDelivery of Oyster photocards may be delayed by industrial action at Royal Mail

 60+ London Oyster photocard

-- Free travel on bus, Tube, tram, DLR, London Overground, TfL Rail (excluding between West Drayton and Reading) and most National Rail services in London
+- Free travel on bus, Tube, tram, DLR, London Overground, Elizabeth line (excluding between West Drayton and Reading) and most National Rail services in London

 - Discounted fares on the Emirates Air Line